Bluefire2/bloo-bot/README.md

 ...
 ```

-You *must* make the command doc otherwise the command will not work.
+There are four parameter types currently defined. `int` means an integer (a whole number), `number` means any number, such as `5` or `7.32`. `string` means a string, and `all` means any type.
+You *must* make the command doc otherwise the command *will not work*.
 If you do both of these steps correctly, calling the command is as simple as "\<prefix\>command-name argument1 argument2 etc".
-Note: command names are **case insensitive**!
+Bear in mind that command names are **case insensitive**!

 ### Contributing to the core code
 Feel free to do this if you're experienced with Node.js.
 I'll gladly look at any pull requests.